 - I read my verse several times and hone in on one word that sums it up.

 - I write the word down and ask, “Lord, what do you want to say to me?”

 - Then I jot down one or two thoughts that come to mind.

 The last two weeks words like Wait, Glory, Welcome, Listen, and Believe have encouraged me.
 One word is easy to remember later on in the day.

 Mind you, on many days I forget all about my verse.
 But on the days I remember?
 I have a default prayer I can lift up to God in hard moments, or just one word that sparks my thoughts toward what God spoke to me earlier.
 But even on days I forget, guess what I find in my notebook the next morning?
 Yesterday’s verse.
 It’s there waiting for me to read again.

 Obviously writing a prayer or choosing a word doesn’t mean I’m putting it into practice.
 Only when I give the Holy Spirit full reign in my life am I empowered to resist the urge to snap and rev into explode mode when I see a towel on the bathroom floor.
 But I dare to hope that as I write it down day by day, God’s Word will gradually have its way in me.

 Now it’s your turn: Ever have hot mess moments when the word of God goes out the window?
 What helps you to keep it present in your mind?

-Note: Want more ideas on how to get more out of your quiet time?
+Want more ideas on how to get more out of time with God?
 Click on the image below to check out my book, More of God: A Distracted Woman’s Guide to More Meaningful Quiet Times.

 Note: This post contains Amazon affiliate links.
 If you purchase products through my links, I make a small commission towards the expense of running this site at no extra cost to you.